tentone/potree-core/README.md

-# Potree
+# Potree Object

- - This project is based on Potree V1.6 the following elements were removed from the library
+ - This project is based on Potree V1.6
+ - The following elements were removed from the library
  	- PotreeViewer
  	- Controls, Input, GUI, Tools
  	- Anotations, Actions, ProfileRequest